 With the growth of the Internet and making vast quantities of printed and handwritten records available online a new type of app emerged.
 One with access via a web browser to database hosted on a web server.
 In theory this provides some major advantages over the PC-based local database in that multiple users can not just view but also update family records.
 And the open source nature of the database [SQL] and programming language [PHP] removed the dependence on commercially restricted database formats.

 However it is very easy to keep expanding the scope of the family history app and in the process create a very complex piece of software.
 This is in itself not reason to avoid this approach.
 But it does require a lot of detailed programming and huge amounts of testing.

-For the past few years we have been spending time putting family history information online using the Webtrees app.
-And in general this has been a success - even though we have never opted to move the master copies of the data online for security reasons.
-However it does have a complexity issue that needs to be addressed.
+For a few years we put all the collected family history information online using the Webtrees app.
+And in general this was a success - even though we never opted to move the master copies of the data online for security reasons.